BiologicalRecordsCentre/Odonata_traits/README.md

 Next, we want to create a series of box plots that summarises the trait measurement data.
 We may want to produce species specific trait summaries or a summary across all species.
-We have written a simple function where the users specifies name of the species they want a trait summary for:
+We have written a simple function where the user specifies name of the species they want a trait summary for:
 ```s
 trait_summary(x="Anax imperator")
 ```